cds-amal/fzf-eip/CONTRIBUTING.md

 We _love_ thorough bug reports.
 I'm not even kidding.

-## Use a Consistent Coding Style

-We are borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/master/CONTRIBUTING.md)

 ## References

 This document was adapted from the open-source contribution guidelines from [